 Making Classic Deviled Ham:

-Depending on when I’m making my Classic Deviled Ham, I might have some of the fat that’s rendered off my Ham and the rich, jelly-like drippings.
-I’ll use the fat or a combo of fat and butter and then thin the Deviled Ham, if it needs thinning, with the nicely gelled broth.
+Depending on when I’m making my Classic Deviled Ham, I might have some of the fat that’s rendered off my Ham along with the rich, jelly-like drippings.
+I’ll use that fat instead of the butter (or use a combination if there isn’t enough), then thin the Deviled Ham, if it needs thinning, with that nicely gelled broth.
 The flavor is insane!
-If you don’t have those drippings, use butter & thin with plain old water.

 Saving Money on Classic Deviled Ham:

-You can find a lot of my strategies for shopping and picking up items on sale during the holiday and seasonal sales on my post Win at the Grocery.
-From there you can click on any specific holiday to see what items you might want to look for and budget for.
+You can find a lot of my strategies for shopping and picking up items on sale during the holiday and seasonal sales in my post Win at the Grocery.
+From there, you can click on any specific holiday to see what items you might want to look at and budget for.
 Stock up when items are at a low.

 PrintClassic Deviled Ham